Frequently Asked Questions: Answers for Parents

 What can I do to help my child from a distance?

-• Be a good listener and tell him or her that you're there for them.
+- Be a good listener and tell your student that you're there for them.

-• Don’t set unrealistic expectations.
-Remember, your dream for your child may not be his/her dream.
+- Don’t set unrealistic expectations.
+Remember, your dream for your child may not be their dream.
 Don’t push your child.
-The teen who received all A's in high school may do poorly in college and, as a first-year student, he or she may be learning how to study for the first time.
+The teen who received all A's in high school may do poorly in college and, as a first-year student, they may be learning how to study for the first time.

-• Keep the lines of communication open.
-Don’t be afraid to discuss your feelings with your son/daughter.
+- Keep the lines of communication open.
+Don’t be afraid to discuss your feelings with your child.

 Letting go is both overrated and underrated.
 The emotional recipe for launching teenagers is to gradually let go of your responsibility for your child's decisions and behavior, while holding on to accountability and promoting warm, age-appropriate connections.
 Negotiate for a few firmly held rules and one family connection per week.